efacilitation/eventric/README.md

 ## A Note on DDD

-Please keep in mind that eventric.js supplies you with a code structure that has a common-sense in the DDD/CQRS community - but you really should get to know the tactical side of DDD as well, which is at least so important as the technical BuildingBlocks!
-When you dive into the DDD topic you will quickly learn, that the BoundedContext is mostly refered to as a tactical pattern.
-We decided to make it a technical pattern too, so it's easier to grasp the overall concept of the ContextMap and integration of BoundedContexts.
+Please keep in mind that eventric.js supplies you only with structure that has a common-sense in the DDD/CQRS community.
+But you really should get to know the tactical side of DDD as well, which is at least as important (and fun!) as the technical BuildingBlocks!
+When you dive into the DDD topic you will quickly learn that the BoundedContext is mostly refered to as a tactical pattern.
+We decided to make it a technical pattern too because we think that it will help grasp the concept.

 ## Getting started